-its members.
-The Department pursued a fine against ASCAP, and entered into a 10-year settlement agreement with fairly extensive oversight and reporting requirements.
-That same year, the Department concluded a multi-year review of the Decrees and declined to modify them, holding instead that "the current system has well served music creators and music users for decades and should remain intact."
+First, the "essential terms" of the Decrees have not been satisfied.
+As recently as 2016, the Department found that ASCAP was in violation of the prohibition on exclusive licenses with its members, and was able to pursue a fine against ASCAP, and entered into a 10-year settlement agreement, with fairly extensive oversight and reporting requirements.
+That same year, the Department concluded a multi-year review of the Decrees and declined to modify the Decrees, holding instead that "the current system has well served music creators and music users for decades and should remain intact."